alexchangi/alexchangi/README.md

 - 📫 You can reach me on email at : iamalexchangi@gmail.com

-Loog forward to hearing from you
+Look forward to hearing from you